Back to News & Insights

 The adoption of reciprocal deposits has been widespread but particularly notable among specific bank sizes:

-• Smaller banks with less than $1 billion in assets showed the fastest adoption rate, increasing to 1,281 from 1,218 year over year.
-They had total reciprocal balances of $39.9 billion.
+• Smaller banks with less than $1 billion in assets have shown the fastest adoption, increasing to 1,271 participating institutions (up from approximately 1,063 in Dec 2022).
+They now hold $40.0 billion in reciprocal balances.

 Case Study: Expanding Deposit Base